joshkuhar/billygoat/README.md

 * Pass `null` to omit

 #### First Parameter
 The first parameter is a `String` that will be included in an error.
-Matching the name to the instance will help locating the error.
+Matching the name to the instance will help in locating the error.

 #### Second Paramater
 The second parameter is a flat, JavaScript `Object` that represents the glossary.
 The glossary is the record of all of your field names for your documents.